 Connected Company Relationship Transaction Value (Unit: Million USD) Pricing Policy and/or Reason PTT Regional Treasury Center PTT, the Company's major shareholder, holds 100% of PTTGL Investment Limited (PTTGLI), a subsidiary of The mentioned contract follows the conditions (PTT RTC) PTT RTC's registered and paid-up capital.
 PTTEP, signed a loan contract with PTT RTC under the and price setting of the normal business following conditions: operations, at an arm's length basis for non- Contract period of 6 years and 10 months related persons or operations with the financial Expiration date is July 2, 2024. support of all PTTGLI's shareholders Interest rates refer to the LIBOR plus Interest Rate Spread proportionately. which are in line with market rates.
-On December 23, 2019 PTTGLI repaid loan to PTT RTC and signed a new loan contract with PTT Treasury Center Company Limited (PTT TCC). ■ Interest expenses 1.54 Loans outstanding - Global Power Synergy PTT, the Company's major shareholder, holds 22.58% Income from the following services: Conditions and price setting follow normal Company Limited (GPSC) of GPSC's registered and paid-up capital.
+On December 23, 2019 PTTGLI repaid loan to PTT RTC and signed a new loan contract with PTT Treasury Center Company Limited (PTT TCC). ■ Interest expenses 1.54 ■ Loans outstanding - Global Power Synergy PTT, the Company's major shareholder, holds 22.58% Income from the following services: Conditions and price setting follow normal Company Limited (GPSC) of GPSC's registered and paid-up capital.
 Income from demolition and installation of office business operations, at an arm's length basis for equipment, and leasing office space for Enco B, Floor non-related persons or operations.
 18th (684 sq.m.)
-Income from office building rentals and facility service such as water, electricity, air condition and parking provided by EnCo (a subsidiary of PTTEP) • Income from manpower charges based on the agreement between GPSC and PTTEP Services (a subsidiary of PTTEP) Income from drone services provided by AI and Robotics Ventures Company Limited (ARV) (a subsidiary of PTTEP) ■ Total income 1.01 Accounts receivable 0.05
+Income from office building rentals and facility service such as water, electricity, air condition and parking provided by EnCo (a subsidiary of PTTEP) Income from manpower charges based on the agreement between GPSC and PTTEP Services (a subsidiary of PTTEP) Income from drone services provided by AI and Robotics Ventures Company Limited (ARV) (a subsidiary of PTTEP) ■ Total income 1.01 Accounts receivable 0.05

-Connected Company Relationship Transaction Value (Unit: Million USD) Pricing Policy and/or Reason PTT Global LNG Company Limited (PTTGL) PTT, major shareholder of PTTEP and PTTGL, hold 50% of PTTGL's registered and paid-up capital.
-PTTEP, PTTGL's major shareholder, holds 50% of PTTGL's registered and paid-up capital.
-Conditions and price setting follow normal business operations, at an arm's length basis for non-related persons or operations.
-Income from subleasing office areas of approximately 320 sq.m. and facility service Income from service charges for management's drivers provided by PTTEP Services (a subsidiary of PTTEP) Total income Accounts receivable
+Connected Company Relationship Transaction Value (Unit: Million USD) Pricing Policy and/or Reason F TT Global LNG Company PTT, major shareholder of PTTEP and PTTGL, hold 50% Income from the following services: Conditions and price setting follow normal L imited (PTTGL) of PTTGL's registered and paid-up capital. • Income from accounting, tax and financial operations business operations, at an arm's length basis for • PTTEP, PTTGL's major shareholder, holds 50% services provided by PTTEP non-related persons or operations. of PTTGL's registered and paid-up capital. \bullet Income from financial services provided by PTTEP Treasury Center Company Limited (a subsidiary of PTTEP) \bullet Income from the Company's personnel seconded to PTTGL • Income from subleasing office areas of approximately 320 sq.m. and facility service • Income from service charges for management's drivers provided by PTTEP Services (a subsidiary of PTTEP) ■ Total income 1.33 Accounts receivable 0.35